bem-node/bem-node/README.md

     git clone https://github.com/wtfil/bem-node-test.git app_name

-this is test project and you should remove all else blocks
+this is test project and you should remove all other blocks

     cd app_name
     rm -rf blocks/*

 finaly you should install bem-node

-because of issue with symlinks in ``npm install``` you should run this (its temporary)
+because of issue with symlinks in ```npm install``` you should run this (its temporary)

     git clone https://github.com/wtfil/bem-node.git node_modules/bem-node
     cd node_modules/bem-node && npm install